javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 welcome(); // ok now
 ```

-The syntax may appear unfamiliar and not very readable at first, but that quickly changes as the eyes get used to the structure.
+Arrow functions may appear unfamiliar and not very readable at first, but that quickly changes as the eyes get used to the structure.

-Arrow functions are very convenient for simple one-line actions, when we're just too lazy to write many words.
+They are very convenient for simple one-line actions, when we're just too lazy to write many words.

 ```smart header="Multiline arrow functions"